carlosferrazza/tactile_envs/README.md

 # tactile_envs

-Collection of robotics environments equipped with both vision and tactile sensing.
+Collection of MuJoCo robotics environments equipped with both vision and tactile sensing.
 The environments are built on top of Gymnasium.

 ![](teaser.png)